One-Simon/GitStats/README.md

 | `display-width` | `100%` | Width attribute for this card's generated `<img>` tag inside the managed display section. |
 | `display-alt` | Automatic | Alt text for this card's generated `<img>` tag inside the managed display section. |

-The subtitle is always generated from `timeframe`: `all-time` for all-time renders, or `last N weeks` for numbered timeframes.
+### Grouping

+You are able to choose to group small language sets and dynamically decide how much.
-Grouping is applied after hidden languages are removed.
-When `grouping: true`, GitStats groups the smallest languages into `Other` until that bucket is close to 5%, preferring a smaller bucket over pulling in a language that would push `Other` above 5.5%.
-If there are still more entries than `max-languages`, the lowest remaining entries are also merged into `Other`.
+When `grouping: true` - GitStats groups the smallest languages into `Other` until that bucket is close to 5%, preferring a smaller bucket over larger ones.

+Using `max-languages` you can set how many languages should be displayed (bar & list) - all remaining get grouped into `Other`.
+If grouping is enabled, but the amount is larger than `max-languages` - the lowest remaining entries are also merged into `Other`.

 ## Examples